omer-akkoca/stock-app/README.md

 You can sell the stocks in this modal.

+Your total balance and total worth will be updated automatically after buying and selling transactions.

 There is a star in buy and sell stock modal.
 ![no-favorite-stock](https://user-images.githubusercontent.com/79708845/143676847-3afe08a4-82c4-4bdf-951e-d1f3ace4e427.png)
 If you click it when it is white, it will add in your favorite stocks.